 Day 12: (July 19) Photoshoot with Eagle Hunter & Uriankhai family.

 Today we’ll join the Eagle Hunter on a hike.
 There will be many opportunities to photograph and admire the stunning scenery.
 We will also visit a Uriankhai family, an ethnic group of Mongolia.
 You’ll be able to photograph their home and family (if they are agreeable).
 We will continue to the mountain for our photo shoot with the Eagle Hunter.
 Overnight in Ulgii.

 Day 13: (July 20) Flight Back to Ulaanbaatar.

 After arriving in Ulaanbaatar will be transferred to the Hotel.
 You’ll have the afternoon free and in the evening we’ll have our farewell dinner at a local restaurant.
 Overnight in Ulaanbaatar.

-The last day of the tour.
-You will be free at leisure in your hotel or wander around on your own until being escorted to the Chinggis Khan International Airport for your departure flight home.
+Today you’ll be transferred to the Chinggis Khan International Airport departure flights home.
 Your driver will assist you with flight check-in and luggage, and see you off at the point of security check.

 OR….4 day/3 night Extention to Northern Mongolia

 Day 1: (July 21) Flight to Northern Mongolia – Blue pearl Khuvsgul Lake.